Dinosaur Egg Fossil Value Guide

 • The completeness and preservation of the outer shell significantly impact the $2,500-$3,000 valuation.

-• Presence of embryonic remains or visible skeletal structures within the fossilized rock can dramatically increase market demand.
+• The presence of embryonic remains or visible internal structures within the fossilized rock increases rarity and price.

-• The size and species identification, with specimens from well-documented sites in Argentina or Mongolia often commanding higher prices.
+• The size and species identification, with eggs from specific regions like China or Mongolia often commanding higher interest.

 How to Identify Dinosaur Egg Fossil?